simon-shd/libltc-napi-limited/README.md

 ### decodeFile

-`decodeFile` decodes a given file, assuming it's raw audio (not WAV, or any other format).
+`decodeFile` decodes a given file (to standard output), assuming it's raw audio (not WAV, or any other format).

 ```js